 Your Flexible Spending Account (FSA) holds pre-tax money for you to spend on qualifying medical expenses.
 But there’s one big issue with these accounts: if you don’t spend the money before the end of the year, you lose it.

 So, what can you use those funds for?
 Quite a bit, actually!
 And yes, you can use your FSA to pay for your Byte aligner treatment in most cases.
-And Byte will handle all of the hard stuff — questions, eligibility, paperwork, and more.
+And Byte will handle all of the hard stuff — questions, reimbursement, paperwork, and more.
 If you don’t know where to start (or even what an FSA is), this guide and Byte’s support team will help you use your FSA funds effectively.

 Table of Contents